Breville Barista Pro review: our barista's favorite espresso maker

 If you’re choosing between two, you’re probably stuck between Breville’s Barista Pro, this one, and the Barista Express.
 The Express is an older model, but it has been updated over the years.
 The main differences are in the technology: the Express uses the ThermoCoil, rather than the ThermoJet which the Barista uses.
 This means that the Express needs 30, rather than 3, seconds to heat up.
 Another update is the steam wand.
 The Barista Pro uses a four hole steam wand, which is more useful for microfoam.
 The Barista Express uses one hole, which is good for most milks.
 Unless you’re very technical, you wouldn’t notice a difference.

 When it comes to programming, the Barista Pro has an LCD for programmable settings, making it easier to get technical.
-Although, the Pro lacks the pressure gauge feature which the Express has.
+Although, the Pro lacks the pressure gauge feature that the Express has.
 With nearly double the grind settings, it’s no surprise that the Barista Pro is more expensive.
 However, if you care about specialized coffee, want to make precise adjustments, and want a quick machine, every penny is well spent on the Barista Pro.

 Who would it suit?